MuhammadHassaan789/react-weather-app/README.md

 # React + Vite

+"This React weather app, built with Vite, seamlessly fetches weather data using an API and incorporates a geolocator feature.
+Upon enabling your location, it instantly provides real-time weather updates for your current location."

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: